moise10r/Review_Trials_Project/README.md

 # Review Trials Poject

-This is project is going to help us to master github flow and get used with linters for checking errors in our css ans Html files.
+This is project is going to help us:
+- To master github flow
+- Get used with linters for checking errors in our css ans Html files.
+- Get used with semantic HTML and CSS best pratices
+- How to give a code review
 ## Materials required for validation

 - follow this link :